-UK employees that are in a pension arrangement are either in the Compass Retirement Income Savings Plan (CRISP) because they meet the eligibility criteria, in a GAD section of the Compass Group Pension Plan (the Plan) or have been automatically enrolled into the National Employment Savings Trust (NEST).
+UK employees in a pension arrangement are in the Compass Retirement Income Savings Plan (CRISP), a GAD section of the Compass Group Pension Plan (the Plan) or the National Employment Savings Trust (NEST).

 CRISP was launched on 1 February 2003 and has been the main vehicle for pension provision for eligible new joiners in the UK since that date.
-CRISP is a defined contribution (money purchase) arrangement whereby the Group will match employee contributions up to 6% of pay (minimum 5).
-Within CRISP, a new defined contribution section was established from April 2006 known as the Compass Higher Income Plan (CHIP).
+CRISP is a defined contribution (money purchase) arrangement whereby the Company will match employee contributions up to 6% of pay (minimum 5%).
+Within CRISP a new defined contribution section was established from April 2006 known as the Compass Higher Income Plan (CHIP).
 Senior employees who contribute to CRISP are offered an additional employer-only contribution into CHIP.
-The amount of contribution and eligibility for CHIP are decided annually at the Group's discretion.
+The amount of contribution and eligibility for CHIP are decided annually at the Company's discretion.
 A CHIP payment may be taken in part, or in whole, as a cash allowance instead of a pension contribution.

-CRISP has a corporate trustee.
-The Chairman is a former employee of the Group.
-The other five trustee directors are UK based employees of the Group, three of whom have been nominated by CRISP members.
+CRISP has a corporate trustee, CRISP Trustees Limited.
+The Chairman is a former employee of the Group and the other six trustee directors are UK-based employees of the Group, three of whom are nominated by CRISP members.

-The Plan is a defined benefit arrangement.
-Those UK employees who transfer from the public sector under the Transfer of Undertakings (Protection of Employment) Regulations 2006, typically up until 31 March 2015, have been eligible to join the Plan, which has otherwise been closed to new entrants since 2003.
+The Plan is a defined benefit arrangement, which provides predominantly final salary benefits.
+Those UK employees who transferred from the public sector under the Transfer of Undertakings (Protection of Employment) Regulations 2006, typically up until 31 March 2015, have been eligible to join the Plan, which has otherwise been closed to new entrants since 2003.
 Such transferees entered into the GAD sections of the Plan and are known as 'GAD members'.
-However, under the Government's revised guidance for 'Fair Deal for staff pensions', the expectation is and therefore the approach has been that the Group participates in the relevant public-sector pension scheme and closes the Plan to future entrants.
+However, under the Government's revised guidance for 'Fair Deal for staff pensions', the expectation is, and the approach has been, that the Group participates in the relevant public sector pension scheme and closes the Plan to future entrants.
 The Plan closed to future accrual for all existing members, other than GAD members, on 5 April 2010.
 The affected members were offered membership of CRISP from 6 April 2010.

 The Plan is operated on a pre-funded basis.
 The funding policy is to contribute such variable amounts, on the advice of the actuary, as achieves a 100% funding level on a projected salary basis.
 The actuarial assessments covering expense and contributions are carried out by independent qualified actuaries.
 A formal actuarial valuation of the Plan is carried out every three years.
-The most recent valuation of the Plan took place as at 5 April 2019.
-At the valuation date the total market value of the assets of the Plan was £2,563 million which represented 106% of the benefits that had accrued to members after allowing for expected future increases in earnings.
+The most recent valuation of the Plan took place as at 5 April 2022.
+At the valuation date, the total market value of the assets of the Plan was £2,617m which represented 113% of the benefits that had accrued to members after allowing for expected future increases in earnings.
+A revised schedule of contributions has been agreed by the trustee and the Company and, with effect from 1 October 2022, the Company pays contributions to the Plan at a rate of 47.1% of pensionable pay (previously 57.2%).